- Anion Gap

 Difference between arterial PACO2 and end-exhaled PaCO2.

-Awake and healthy: End-tidal PACO2 and arterial PaCO2 differ very little.
-During anesthesia, end-tidal PACO2 is commonly lower than a simultaneous arterial PaCO2 due to several factors:
+Normal Health: End-expiratory PACO2 and arterial PaCO2 differ very little.
+During anesthesia, end-expiratory PACO2 is commonly lower than a simultaneous arterial PaCO2 due to several factors:

 Body Temperature: Anesthetized patients are often cold.
 A blood gas analyzer routinely warms the blood to 37oC.
 The dissolved CO2 then exerts a higher partial pressure than it did in-vivo.
 This discrepancy between the low lung partial pressure and the higher blood gas analyzer partial pressure can be minimized by keeping the patient warm (!) or by requesting blood gas values calculated for the body’s actual temperature.